lamh85/CodeCore-Assignments-Blog-Project/Readme.markdown

 # Favourite a Post

 Logged in users should be able to favourite a post.
 Then there should a be a link at the top right near their name where they can few the list of their favourite posts.

+# Tagging

+Add ability to tag posts.
+Build this from scratch and don't use external gem.